 This nursing honor society recognizes undergraduate and graduate students, faculty and professional nurses who have demonstrated superior scholastic, leadership and nursing achievements.
 The chapter was established to encourage and sponsor research, as well as to develop nursing leadership and support nurse scholars.
 Faculty advisor Professor Marcia Gasper, (570) 422-3757.

-- Stroud Courier
+- The Stroud Courier (Newspaper)

 The Stroud Courier is the campus newspaper published weekly by a staff selected from interested students.
 The newspaper covers campus issues and events.
 Faculty advisor Professor Fred Misurella, (570) 422-3395 or (570) 422-3395 or go to www.stroudcourier.com.